JT-Cumulus/photoshop-app/README.md

 - [x] Order time countdown / end date
 - [x] User can check invoice / status of order
 - [x] Databases for users
+- [ ] Confirmation of choices
+- [ ] Have order time on invoice aswell
+- [ ] Loop of program until told to stop

 Moderate Priority
 - [ ] Error catching for invalid inputs